COVID-19 has dramatically changed our world: from our workplaces to our social lives, it feels like almost everything has been affected.

 If you've had to cancel future plans or stop doing the things you regularly do, you might be wondering whether you're entitled to a refund for something you've already paid for.

-The coronavirus pandemic is an unprecedented situation, and we're all scrambling to adapt to the new way of life – and so are businesses.
-Some are handling it well and being proactive in giving refunds, but others aren't so clear on their game plan.
+The coronavirus pandemic is an unprecedented situation, and we've all been scrambling to adapt to the new way of life – as have businesses.
+Some have handled it well and been proactive in giving refunds, but others aren't so clear on their game plan.

 What are your rights?

-If you're not sure if you're entitled to a refund, it's worth getting in touch with the business to ask what they're planning to do.
-They might offer you a credit note or voucher, or perhaps they're looking into different ways of delivering a service to their customers at a reduced rate.
+If you're not sure if you're entitled to a refund due to a service being affected by the pandemic, it's worth getting in touch with the business.
+They might offer you a credit note or voucher, or perhaps they plan to offer a service to their customers at a reduced rate.
 It can't hurt to ask and see if you can find a solution.

 "You should never be embarrassed about asking a business for a refund – keeping customers happy is at the core of every business, and they can't help you if they don't know you have a problem," says Julia.

 How to ask for a refund